SecretFoundation/docs/docs/node-guides/basic-security.md

 ```bash
 ssh-keygen -t ed25519-sk -C "$(hostname)-$(date +'%d-%m-%Y')-yubikey1"
 ```
 You can now use your new ed25519-sk key-pair to secure SSH connections with your servers.
-Part of the key-pair is from the YubiKey and is used to secure the SHH connection as part of a challenge response from the devices.
+Part of the key-pair is from the YubiKey, and is used to secure the SHH connection as part of a challenge response from the devices.